-- Chief Executive Officer's report

-- Company Secretary's report

-- Minutes of Board Committee meetings

-- Reports on asset acquisitions, divestments and developments

-- Management presentations

-- Other business where directors can raise any topical matters
+- Chief Executive Officer's report - Company Secretary's corporate governance update - Minutes of Board Committee meetings - Reports on asset acquisitions, divestments and developments - Management presentations - Other business where directors can raise any topical matters

-Please refer to the diagram on page 2 of this Governance Statement and the Active Governance Statement timeline on pages 18-19 of Dexus's 2017 Annual Report for some of the activities overseen and addressed by the Board during FY17.
+Please refer to the purpose and focus of the Board Committees diagram on page 3 of this Governance Statement and the Active Governance Statement on pages 22-23 of Dexus's 2018 Annual Report for some of the activities overseen and addressed by the Board during FY18.

-Directors are required to attend all scheduled meetings unless prior approval is provided by the Chair.
-For the year to 30 June 2017, there was 100% attendance of Non-Executive Directors at all Board and Board Committee meetings (for which they are a member).
+Directors are required to attend 100% of scheduled meetings unless prior approval is provided by the Chair.
+For the year to 30 June 2018, there was 100% attendance of Non-Executive Directors at all Board Committee meetings (for which they are members) and 99% attendance of Non-Executive Directors at all Board meetings.